prakhartiwari0/100-days-of-code/log.md

 **Thoughts**: I need to improve a _lot_.

 ### Week 5: Friday, October 8, 2022

 **Progress**: I learnt Javascript Fundamentals: Variables, Data Types, Numbers & Operators, Strings, Conditionals.
 And Contributed to Open source projects, participating in HacktoberFest 2022.

 **Thoughts**: Well, 3 week have past since week 2, and my life has literally took a big turn, completely changing everything.
 I have wasted a lot of time, and was not consistent mostly because of myself, my inability to self-control,and my life is no less in traumatizing me...

+### Week 6: Friday, October 14, 2022

+**Progress**: Nothing, Like not literally nothing, but if I talk about learning, near to zero.
+I have been working on content creation, active online presence and networking.
+And yeah btw, I have completed the hacktoberfest 2022, all the 4 PRs accepted.

+**Thoughts**: See I know what I have to do, I just need to do it.